 Can your site be used to find a Conveyancing solicitor in Buckingham even where I’m not buying or disposing of a house, for instance if I wish to acquire an office in Buckingham with a loan from Barclays Direct?

 Our comparison service is mainly used to locate residential conveyancing solicitors in Buckingham but we have recorded towards the bottom of this page some Buckingham commercial conveyancing firms.
 You will need to speak with the firm directly to check if they are also authorised to represent Barclays Direct

 Various web forums that I have frequented warn that are the number one reason for delay in Buckingham conveyancing transactions.
 Is that correct?

-The Council of Property Search Organisations (CoPSO) has noted the determinations of research by MoveWithUs that conveyancing searches do not feature amongst the most frequent causes of hindrances during the legal transfer of property.
-Local searches are unlikely to be the root cause of holding up conveyancing in Buckingham.
+The Council of Property Search Organisations (CoPSO) has noted the findings of a review by MoveWithUs that conveyancing searches do not feature within the most frequent causes of delays during the legal transfer of property.
+Local searches are unlikely to be the root cause of delay in conveyancing in Buckingham.

 I used Stirling Law several years ago for my conveyancing in Buckingham.
 Now, I need the documents but the law firm is no longer operating.
 What do I do?

 Do contact the Solicitors Regulatory Authority (SRA) to help locate your conveyancing files.
 They can be contacted on please contact on 0870 606 2555.
 Alternatively, you should use their online form to make an enquiry.
 You will need to provide the SRA with as much information as possible to assist their search, including the name and address in Buckingham of the conveyancing firm of solicitors you previously retained, the name of conveyancing solicitor with whom you had dealings, and the date on which you last had dealings with the firm.